Sydney Selwyn: Life

 During the 1970s and 1980s he played a significant role as a pioneer in the field of bone marrow transplantation.
 In particular he was closely involved with the treatment of two ground-breaking cases; those of Simon Bostic and Anthony Nolan.
 Anthony Nolan's mother went on to found the charitable Anthony Nolan Trust.

 Research in the fields of bacteriology and medical microbiology were not his only professional interests.
-Despite his demanding research activities he also developed world-class expertise in the history and development of medicine, from the dawn of civilisation to the then present day, and also became a distinguished and popular lecturer in that subject.
+Alongside his research activities, he also developed considerable expertise in the history and development of medicine since ancient times; he became a lecturer in that subject.

-He was honorary archivist of the Royal College of Pathology of which he was also a Fellow (FRCPath), President of the Faculty of History and Philosophy of Medicine and Pharmacy president of the Medical Sciences Historical Society and a Liveryman of the Society of Apothecaries Worshipful where he was also Director of the DHMSA (the Diploma of the History of Medicine at the Society of Apothecaries), an important and popular course and diploma, to which some students even flew in from across Europe (and one from Canada) each week to attend!
+He was honorary archivist of the Royal College of Pathology, of which he was also a Fellow (FRCPath); President of the Faculty of History and Philosophy of Medicine and Pharmacy; President of the Medical Sciences Historical Society and a Liveryman of the Society of Apothecaries Worshipful, where he was also Director of the DHMSA (the Diploma of the History of Medicine at the Society of Apothecaries) — an important and popular course and diploma, to which some students even flew in from across Europe (and one from Canada) each week to attend.
 He led this course to new heights of popularity over the seventeen years of his tenure, until ill health forced his retirement in 1990.

 He was an active member of many prestigious research and educationally based clubs and organisations, for example being president of the Osler Club of London and president of the Harveian Society of London (1991–92).